chrissimmerman/Craigslist-Apartments-ETL-Pipeline/README.md

 •	Loads transformed data into a PostgreSQL relational database using Pandas and SQLAlchemy.

 The script can be executed multiple times to append new listings to the database without fear of duplicate rows or repeated index values.
-To use the script, one must replace the sqlalchemy engine parameter ('postgresql://user:password@localhost/mydatabase') to an existing postgresql database.
+To use the script, one must replace the sqlalchemy engine parameter ('postgresql://user:password@localhost/mydatabase') to the location of an existing PostgreSQL database.